by Russell Noga | Updated November 6th, 2023

 - Very good coverage plan with lower rates than Plan G

 - Only one small deductible to pay, then up to $20 copay per doctor’s visit

 - Co-pays per doctor’s visit

-- $50 copay for ER visit if not admitted
+- $50 copay for an ER visit if not admitted to the hospital

 - Does not cover Part B excess charges (rare)

-Because it became so expensive, Medicare no longer allowed people to enroll in the plan if they were eligible for Medicare on January 1st of 2020, or later.
+Medicare no longer offers this plan to people new to Medicare on January 1st of 2020, or later.